Best Online MBA Programs in Nebraska

 Colleges and Universities in Nebraska

 Students can choose from 29 higher learning institutions, including community colleges, technical institutes, religious colleges, and public universities.
-Of the 15 public campuses, the University of Nebraska - Lincoln is the largest, with over 22,000 students.
-Coming in under the national average, the university’s tuition rate is $9,000, and students can earn their degree in fields such as law, mathematics, communication, and sociology.
+Of the 15 public campuses, the University of Nebraska Lincoln is the largest, with over 22,000 students.
+Coming in under the national average, the school’s tuition rate is $9,000, and students can earn their degree in fields such as law, mathematics, communication, and sociology.

-Find college admissions consultants in your state.
+Find college admissions consultants in Nebraska.

 The most affordable schools in the state are its six community colleges with tuition ranging from $3,000 to $4,000.
 Nebraska also has 12 religiously affiliated institutions, including those with Methodist, Presbyterian, Catholic, and Lutheran influences.
 At $40,000 in tuition, Creighton University is both the largest and most expensive of these schools, and it boasts a 95% employment rate after graduation.